-Understanding Fall Risk at Home in Houston
+Fall Prevention in Houston Homes

+Fall prevention in Houston homes starts with understanding how your specific environment impacts safety and mobility.
 Bathroom layout, lighting, stairs, and flooring can all quietly increase fall risk over time — especially in homes that were not designed with long-term safety in mind.

 Many of these risks are easy to miss until they become a problem.
+Our fall prevention assessment in Houston focus exclusively on the home environment — helping families understand what actually needs to change before spending a dollar

 Common Fall Risks We See in Houston Homes